raul23/group-behaviors-algorithms/README.rst

       in the JavaScript port can be considered as having a 360 field of view (you could imagine these creatures as being a superior type of zombie with extra eyes behind their heads :)

       However, I will eventually incorporate the fov.
-I just need to investigate more on theUse of Euler and Quaternion in ``phaser.js`` since the fov involves some rotations.
+I just need to investigate more on the use of Euler and Quaternion in ``phaser.js`` since the fov involves some rotations.
     - Debug lines that are drawn on each zombie in order to indicate where they are going.
 This is definitely something I will add soon since it will greatly help me when implementing other AI algorithms as an important debugging tool.